-Cumulative GPA: Prerequisite GPA: I Last 60 hours GPA:
+Cumulative GPA: Prerequisite GPA: Last 60 hours GPA:

-Prerequisites Requirements from time of app) red- courses may be in progress at the time of applica ation (no more than 7 years
+Prerequisites Required- courses may be in progress at the time of application (no more than 7 years from time of app)

-Grade Courses Hours
+Grade Courses Hours Re-Take?

 Human Anatomy and Physiology I with Lab 3 hours

 Human Anatomy and Physiology II with Lab 3 hours

 Psychology- 3 hours

 Kinesiology/Biomechanics 3 hours

 Exercise Physiology 3 hours

-Personal and Community Health/Community Hea lth 1 hour
+Personal and Community Health/Community Health 1 hour

 Nutrition- 1 hour

-Physics I with Lab 3 hours
+Physics I 3 hours

 Statistics 1 hour

 Biology 3 hours

 Chemistry I 3 hours

+Additional Courses to Consider for Application purposes:

 Information Received for Application:

-cial transcripts through ATCAS T

-on (letter of recommendation) from Certified Athletic

-on (letter of recommendation) from Academic Advisor Technical Standards form on ATCAS. or or Faculty Member

-☐ Curriculum V

-ion form documenting hours with a certified athletic trainer

-☐ Personal Stat

-☐ Submittal of Current CPR (Professional or BLS card)

-☐ Total observa ation hours with a Certified Athletic Trainer (HRS: )

-☐ Has NO prior misdemeanor or felony listed on application?

-Have all prer equisites been taken with 7 years of application

-GRE score (i f necessary)
+- One evaluation (letter of recommendation) from Certified Athletic Trainer, - One evaluation (letter of recommendation) from Academic Advisor or Faculty Member - Complete the Technical Standards form on ATCAS. - Curriculum Vitae - UM verification form documenting hours with a certified athletic trainer - Personal Statement - Submittal of Current CPR (Professional or BLS card) - Total observation hours with a Certified Athletic Trainer (HRS: ) - Has NO prior misdemeanor or felony listed on application? - Have all prerequisites been taken with 7 years of application - GRE score (if necessary)